 - Debatepedia

-- A Glossary of Rhetorical Terms (with examples)
+- A Glossary of Rhetorical Terms (with examples), via the University of Kentucky Classics Dept.

 - “Aristotle’s Rhetoric” at the Stanford Encyclopedia of Philosophy